nasa/gesdisc-meditor/ui/pages/api/README.md

+# mEditor RESTful API

-API routes should use REST conventions: https://restfulapi.net/resource-naming/
+API routes should use [REST conventions](https://restfulapi.net/resource-naming/).

 For mEditor, this would follow this structure: /models/{modelName}/documents/{documentTitle}

-NOTE: Make sure to add a redirect to next.config.js if you are moving a route from the old API structure!

-examples:
-/meditor/api/listModels -> /meditor/api/models
-/meditor/api/getDocument?model=Alerts&title=My Alert -> /meditor/api/models/Alerts/documents/My Alert
+## Old API Redirects

+The old API is supported by using NGINX's `js_module`, expressed in `apiAdapter.js`.
+See `nginx.conf.template` and `apiAdapter.js` comments for more detailed context.